Dear Record Collector

 At the moment the records are evaluated while being played on a Technics SP-10Mk2 with Yamaha tonearm (made by Micro Seiki) and Audio Technica AT12XE cartridge alternatively playing with an elliptical needle and the special Shibata needle with good results.
-Preamplifier is Technics SU-9600 preamplifier.
-This preamp is connected to a McIntosh MC 2105.
+Preamplifier is Technics SU-9600.
+This preamp is connected to AUX input of a NAD C 325BEE.
 Other turntables are connected to the Technics SU-9600 as well.
 The digital signal coming from my main PC is translated by the Audioquest Dragonfly DAC which is also connected to the SU-9600.

 Interconnect between preamp and power amp is a no fancy 5m length cable, probably made in China, that does not neglect the mid section of the audio band.

 JBL 4312A Monitor Loudspeakers have been refurbished with new drop-in cones (including voice coils and corrugated surrounds).
 After that they were fully optimized during a period of many, many months while carefully determining the amount of damping material and adjusting it in the cavity for the mid section driver and in relation to the woofer's behaviour in its own compartment.